cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/02-Building-CCPP-SCM.md

 ~~~
 {: .language-bash}

 This will take a while.
-A end of a succssful build will look like
+The end of a succssful build will look like

 ~~~
 -- Configuring done